arjunvynipadath/docs/README.txt

     The default 'stack_prefix' is /usr

-7. MPI (Message Passing Interface)
+6. MPI (Message Passing Interface)
 ==================================

-In Step 2 of the main menu of install.sh, options 2, 3 and 4 can
+In Step 2 of the main menu of install.pl, options 2, 3 and 4 can
 install one or more MPI stacks.
 Multiple MPI stacks can be installed simultaneously -- they will not conflict with each other.

 Three MPI stacks are included in this release of OFED:
-- MVAPICH 0.9.9
+- MVAPICH 1.0.0
-- Open MPI 1.2.2-1
+- Open MPI 1.2.5
-- MVAPICH2 0.9.8p2
+- MVAPICH2 1.0.1-1

 OFED also includes 4 basic tests that can be run against each MPI
 stack: bandwidth (bw), latency (lt), Intel MPI Benchmark and Presta.
 The tests